pedroetb/rsync-incremental-backup/README.md

 * Used only for log sending:
   * `-r`: recurse into directories.
   * `--remove-source-files`: sender removes synchronized files (non-dir).

+* Used only for remote system backup:
+  * `--fake-super`: simulates super-user activities by saving/restoring the privileged attributes via special extended attributes that are attached to each file.
+The filesystem on the remote host must support extended attributes.
+  * `--numeric-ids`: transfer numeric group and user IDs rather than using user and group names and mapping them at both ends.

 ## Including and excluding files and directories